-- 7.2.6 Redesignation proposals and/or applications for subdivision and development approval to accommodate recreation commercial land uses should be considered appropriate on those lands identified as Recreation Commercial on Map 5: Land Use Strategy. - 7.2.7 Recreation Commercial land uses (e.g. golf courses, campgrounds) may be considered appropriate within the Plan Area pursuant to the provisions of this Plan. - 7.2.8 Redesignation proposals and/or applications for subdivision and development approval to accommodate recreation commercial land uses should only be considered where adjacent lands are not unduly negatively impacted.
-When evaluating the appropriateness of a proposal, the County may require the following: - a) A comprehensive Development Plan, such as a Master Site Development Plan; - b) An Operational Plan; - c) A Traffic Impact Analysis; - d) An Environmental Overview or Impact Assessment pursuant to the provisions of the Municipal Development Plan; - e) An Archaeological/Historical Impact Assessment; and - f) Any other matter deemed appropriate by the County.
+- 7.2.5 Recreation Commercial land uses (ie. golf courses, campgrounds) may be considered appropriate within the Plan Area pursuant to the provisions of this Plan. - 7.2.6 Redesignation proposals and/or applications for subdivision and development approval to accommodate recreation commercial land uses should only be considered where adjacent lands are not unduly negatively impacted.
+When evaluating the appropriateness of a proposal, the Municipality may require the following: - a) a comprehensive Development Plan, such as a Master Site Development Plan; - b) an Operational Plan;

+- c) a Traffic Impact Analysis; - d) an Environmental Overview or Impact Assessment pursuant to the provisions of the General Municipal Plan; - e) an Archaeological/Historical Impact Assessment; - f) any other matter deemed appropriate by the Municipality.